Written By: Written by: Dr. Jonathan Weinstein

 I went on to explain to the couple, “I have been practicing OB/GYN, for fourteen years, starting my career in a twelve-person group that went to four different hospitals.
 I could deliver as many as ten babies a day and not know one single family, but I made good money and only took call every 12 days.”
 Sounds like a sweet deal except for the fact I had no relationship with my patients, spent maybe five minutes talking to a return OB, maybe 30 minutes with a new patient, and 15 minutes with an established patient.

 Now I have my dream job, working in an office attached to the ONLY hospital I deliver at, Baylor Medical Center Frisco, with well-educated, considerate, sometimes a little Internet happy patients (you know who you are).
 Many of whom I consider my friends and often my neighbors.
 I have a great office staff, a nurse practitioner in Tara who will be able to take care of my patients when I go on vacation.

-I practice medicine based on scientific fact, not whether it is getting close to dinnertime.
-Let me tell you a dirty little secret you will not see printed anywhere in OB literature, at least 90% of all emergency Cesarean Sections for fetal distress are caused by the ‘over medicalization’ of the birth process.
+I practice medicine based on scientific facts, not whether it is getting close to dinnertime.
+Let me tell you a dirty little secret you will not see printed anywhere in OB literature, at least 90% of all emergency Cesarean Sections for fetal distress are caused by the ‘over-medicalization’ of the birth process.